Stutii10/stutii10/README.md

 My name is Stuti Goyal.
 I am pursuing Computer Science💻, at the University of South Florida🌴.
-I am a junior so I have survived more than half of the journey in this major🫡 and I aim to expand my skills further as their is no end to learning👩🏻‍💻.
+I am a Junior so I have survived more than half of the journey in this major🫡 and I aim to expand my skills further as their is no end to learning👩🏻‍💻.

 ## Skills & Interests
 - 💻 Technological: Python, C++, C, Java